Who is the Worst Captain in IPL? 5 Captains Who Failed to Make a Mark

 Virat Kohli is the highest run-scorer in IPL with 6076 runs in 199 matches.

-Similarly, Mahela Jayawardene, another captain with an established track record as an international captain, failed to impress as an IPL captain.
-He captained Kings XI Punjab, Kochi Tuskers Kerala, and Delhi Daredevils (now, Delhi Capitals) in IPL and won only 10 out of 30 games he captained with a win percentage of 33.33%.
+He captained three teams – Kings XI Punjab, Kochi Tuskers Kerala, and Delhi Daredevils (now Delhi Capitals) – but only managed to win 10 out of the 30 games he led, resulting in a disappointing win percentage of 33.33%.

-Sourav Ganguly, known for his leadership skills and aggressive nature, failed to replicate his success as an Indian cricket captain in IPL.
-He captained Kolkata Knight Riders and Pune Warriors India in the tournament and won only 17 out of 42 games with a win percentage of 40.48%.
+Sourav Ganguly, one of the greatest Indian cricket captains of all time, failed to replicate his success in the Indian Premier League (IPL).
+He captained Kolkata Knight Riders (KKR) and Pune Warriors India (PWI) in the tournament, winning only 17 out of 42 matches with a win percentage of 40.48%.

-George Bailey, the Australian right-hander, was given the captaincy of Kings XI Punjab but failed to rise to the occasion.
-Despite taking the team to the final of IPL 2014, Bailey won only 16 out of 36 games he captained with a win percentage of 44.44%.
+George Bailey, a talented Australian cricketer, struggled as captain in the Indian Premier League (IPL).
+Despite leading Kings XI Punjab to the final in 2014, Bailey won only 16 out of 36 matches as captain with a win percentage of 44.44%.

 Who is the most successful captain in IPL history?